tmgthb/Autonomous-Agents/README.md

 [ProgCo: Program Helps Self-Correction of Large Language Models](https://arxiv.org/abs/2501.01264)

-- ProgCo (Program-driven Self-Correction): A self-correction framework that uses self-generated and self-executed verification pseudo-programs to improve reasoning in large language models.
+- ProgCo (Program-driven Self-Correction): A self-correction framework that uses self-generated and self-executed verification pseudo-programs to improve reasoning in LLMs.
 Incluces ProgVe (Program driven Verification) and ProgRe (Program driven Refinement).
-- This framework enhances the ability of large language models to self-correct without external feedback, particularly in complex reasoning tasks.
+- This framework enhances the ability of LLMs to self-correct without external feedback, particularly in complex reasoning tasks.

 ---

 [PREDICTING THE PERFORMANCE OF BLACK-BOX LLMS THROUGH SELF-QUERIES](https://arxiv.org/abs/2501.01558)

-- QueRE (Question Representation Elicitation): A framework to extract features of LLMs (Large Language Models) in a black-box manner by using follow-up prompts and taking the probabilities of different responses as representations to train reliable predictors of model behavior.
+- QueRE (Question Representation Elicitation): A framework to extract features of LLMs in a black-box manner by using follow-up prompts and taking the probabilities of different responses as representations to train reliable predictors of model behavior.
 - Low-dimensional representations, linear model, instance level, model performance, hidden state, question-answering, adversarial system prompt, model architectures, model sizes.
 - The framework can be used to predict model performance, detect models influenced by adversarial system prompts and distinguish between different model architectures and sizes.